Structures preserved by primitive actions of $S_\omega$: Introduction

-We approach the conjecture by studying classes that are tame from a model theory perspective.
-One of the most prominent model theoretic restrictions is $\omega$-stability (see, e.g.,~\cite{CherlinHarringtonLachlan,LachlanIndiscernible,CherlinLachlan,HodgesHodkinsonLascarShelah,HrushovskiTotallyCategorical}).
-If we additionally impose the restriction that the structure $\bA$ is $\omega$-stable, the conjecture is still far out of reach.
-In particular, it still contains the class of all structures interpretable in $({\mathbb N};=)$ (also called structures \emph{`interpretable over equality'}).
-This class is among the most basic classes in model theory -- it is the smallest class which contains infinite structures and is closed under first-order interpretations.
-Such structures are $\omega$-categorical and even reducts of finitely bounded homogeneous structures.
 The class of all structures interpretable over equality contains all structures that are $\omega$-categorical and \emph{monadically stable}, which in turn contains all finite structures.
 The infinite-domain CSP dichotomy conjecture has been verified for the class of all $\omega$-categorical monadically stable structures~\cite{Bodor24}.
 See Figure~\ref{fig:classes} for a chain of model-theoretically defined classes that are further steps towards the verification of the infinite-domain CSP dichotomy conjecture (the first inclusion from the top might be an equality~\cite{BPT-decidability-of-definability}.
-The third inclusion will appear in a forthcoming paper~\cite{BBNoEqInterpret}.
+The third inclusion will appear in a forthcoming paper~\cite{bodirsky2025takingmodelcompletecores}.
 The references for the dichotomy results are~\cite{Bodor24,BodMot-Unary,Zhuk20} and the references for the equalities are~\cite{Braunfeld-Monadic-Stab,BodirskyBodor}.

-Structures $\bB$ that are interpretable over equality can be fruitfully studied by investigating their automorphism group $\Aut(\bB)$; typically, one first studies the primitive case, then uses the primitive case to study the transitive case, and finally uses the transitive case to describe the general case.
+Structures $\bB$ that are interpretable over equality can be fruitfully studied by investigating their automorphism group $\Aut(\bB)$.
+Typically, when studying permutation groups one first studies the primitive case, then uses the primitive case to study the transitive case, and finally uses the transitive case to describe the general case (see, e.g., Section 1.2 in~\cite{Oligo}, or Section 3 in~\cite{DixonMortimer} for more details on this approach).
 In this article, we focus on the primitive case, and verify the infinite-domain CSP dichotomy conjecture in the case that $\Aut(\bB)$ contains a primitive action of $\Sym({\mathbb N})$.
 Such structures $\bB$ can be equivalently described relationally, without reference to the automorphism group; for this, we need the following definitions.